threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ### How can I migrate my DIY farm from V2 to V3?

 Create a new [bootstrap image](https://bootstrap.grid.tf/) using your new V3 Farm ID.
-To create a new V3 Farm ID, you can use the Threefold Connect App or the Threefold Portal.
+To create a new V3 Farm ID, you can use the Threefold Connect App or the Threefold Dashboard.

 ***